1990 FIFA World Cup knockout stage: Brazil vs Argentina

 Brazil dominated for most of the match, but Diego Maradona went on a trademark run from the halfway line to the edge of the penalty area late in the match, and found Claudio Caniggia, who rounded the onrushing Cláudio Taffarel to give Argentina a lead that they would not relinquish.

+As of 2025, this is the last time Argentina played Brazil in a World Cup Tournament.